openMSX User's Manual

 As with the -romtype option, the -ips option on the command line must follow the ROM file it applies to directly.
 You can also use multiple -ips options if you want to apply multiple patches.

-If you already have openMSX running and want to insert cartridges at run time (maybe even when the MSX is powered on), you can use the carta command in the console as well, which is just as powerful.
+If you already have openMSX running and want to insert cartridges at runtime (maybe even when the MSX is powered on), you can use the carta command in the console as well, which is just as powerful.

-4.2 Running Disk Software
+5.2 Running Disk Software

-4.2.1 Using Disk Images
+5.2.1 Using Disk Images

 openmsx relax.dsk